International Travel Insurance

 Travel in Mexico is subject to the University’s travel policies and procedures and may include advance travel review and authorization while U.S. State Department Travel Warnings are in effect.
 Employees should obtain written authorization, on University Stationary, from their Dean or supervisor granting them permission to drive a state vehicle into Mexico on University business.

 Mexican law only recognizes insurance coverage issued by Mexican insurance companies.
 The Mexican government (and police) do not recognize policies written by American insurance companies, even if that policy has Mexican coverage.
 The University does not provide Mexican insurance coverage for private vehicles and most commercial rental agencies prohibit travel into Mexico.
 In case of an accident, follow the detailed instructions in the Mexican Insurance Packet.
-You must report incidents to the Mexican insurance carrier before you leave Mexico AND to the Risk Management of Contracting and Purchasing Services as soon as possible.
+You must report incidents to the Mexican insurance carrier before you leave Mexico AND to Risk Management as soon as possible.

 U.S. State Department travel warnings lists two general levels of urgency.
 One level includes warnings of heightened risk of travel to a particular country.
 The other, more urgent type of warnings, may forbid, restrict, or otherwise urge U.S. citizens to defer travel to a particular country.
 The U.S. State Department warnings are available online: Travel Warnings.